substance/legacy-docs/substance/manual/content.md

 ## Substance.Article

-The Substance.Article is our reference implementation of the Substance Document model.
+The `Substance.Article` is our reference implementation of the Substance Document model.
 It features basic content types such as paragraphs, headings, images and code blocks.
 Use this as a starting point for rolling your own Substance based document-format.
 We've created a different flavor for scientific content, the [Lens.Article](http://lens.substance.io/#lens/lens_article).

 ### Usage

-This section is intended to be a step to step guide on how to use the module to programmatically create and transform digital documents of any kind.

-Start tracking a new document.
+Start tracking a new article.

     var doc = new Substance.Article({ id: "my_doc" });